zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/Grid.md

     ?>

 ### reorderable
-Indicates whether column reordering is enabled/disable.
+If set to true the user could reorder the columns by dragging their header cells.
+By default reordering is disabled.

 #### Returns
 `\Kendo\UI\Grid`